JULIERAJ/KIDS-FIRST-v2/backend/contributing.md

 ## Branch Naming Rules

 1. **Feature Branches:**
-   - Use the `feature/` prefix for new features.
+   - Use the `feature/` prefix for adding, refactoring, or removing a feature.
-   - Format: `feature/issue-number/short-description`
+   - Format: `feature/issue-number-description`
    - Example: `feature/123/add-authentication`

 2. **Bug Fix Branches:**
-   - Use the `fix/` prefix for bug fixes.
+   - Use the `bugfix/` prefix for fixing a bug.
-   - Format: `fix/issue-number/short-description`
+   - Format: `bugfix/issue-number/description`
-   - Example: `fix/456/login-error`
+   - Example: `bugfix/456/fix-login-error`

-3. **Refactor Branches:**
+3. **Hotfix Branches:**
+   - Use the `hotfix/` prefix for changing code with a temporary solution and/or without following the usual process (usually because of an emergency).
+   - Format: `hotfix/issue-number/description`
+   - Example: `hotfix/789/patch-vulnerability`

+4. **Test Branches:**
-   - Use the `refactor/` prefix for refactoring code.
+   - Use the `test/` prefix for experimenting outside of an issue/ticket.
-   - Format: `refactor/issue-number/short-description`
+   - Format: `test/issue-number/description`
-   - Example: `refactor/789/auth-module`
+   - Example: `test/101/experiment-auth-module`

-For more details on branch naming conventions, you can refer to [this guide](https://nvie.com/posts/a-successful-git-branching-model/).
+For more details on branch naming conventions, you can refer to [this guide](https://dev.to/varbsan/a-simplified-convention-for-naming-branches-and-commits-in-git-il4).

 ---